abhinemani/abhinemani.github.io/index.md

 							</span>
 						</div>
 						<div class="accordion-item-content"  style="display: block;">
-							<p>Based on the experience of 12+ years leading and teaching the government technology field, the <a href="/academy/" style="font-weight: bold;">Civic Technology Academy</a> features guides and resources for anyone, anywhere getting started or getting to scale, working in public innovation.
+							<p>Based on the experience of 15+ years leading and teaching the government technology field, Nemani <a href="/academy/" style="font-weight: bold;">publishes best practices</a>, with guides and resources for anyone, anywhere getting started or getting to scale, working in public innovation.
 							<br></p>
 						</div>
 					</div>
 					<div class="accordion-item">
 						<div class="accordion-item-title">
 							<span>
-								Advisor: Product, Marketing & Dilligence
+								Investor: Product, Marketing & Dilligence
 							</span>
 						</div>
 						<div class="accordion-item-content">
-							<p>As both an operator and an investor in government technology for nearly 15 years, and as someone who helped spearhead digital transformation in local government, I bring a differentiated perspective to investors (VC, Growth, PE, etc), philanthropies, and others trying to make an outsized impact in the industry.
+							<p>As both an operator and an investor in government technology for nearly 15 years, and as someone who helped spearhead digital transformation in local government, Abhi bring a differentiated perspective to investors (VC, Growth, PE, etc), philanthropies, and others trying to make an outsized impact in the industry.
 							<br></p>
 						</div>
 					</div>
 					<div class="accordion-item">
 						<div class="accordion-item-title">
 							<span>
-								Investor: Supporting GovTech Entrepreneurs
+								Advisor: Supporting GovTech Entrepreneurs
 							</span>
 						</div>
 						<div class="accordion-item-content">
-							<p><a href="/consulting/"><strong>EthosLabs</strong></a> helps for-profit startups and non-profit groups find financing and sustainability models for scale.
+							<p><a href="/consulting/"><strong>As an advisor, investor, and consultant,</strong></a> Abhi helps for-profit startups and non-profit groups find financing and sustainability models for scale.
 Ethos directly invests in organizations or provides investment advice for banks, philanthropies, investors, and other groups in the public sector.<br></p>
 						</div>
 					</div>
 				</div>